Injured in a Truck Accident?

 Carpey Law handles trucking accident cases every day.
 We know the process required for handling these types of cases.
 First and foremost, evidence must be preserved.
 To do this, a lawsuit has to be filed first.
 In order to make sure evidence is preserved, we utilize “preservation letters” for any potential individual who may have important case evidence.
 A particular federal law, 49 C.F.R. § 395.8 requires potential evidence in a case to be kept for six months—preservation letters ensure that evidence is kept until the end of the potential civil trial.
 Should evidence disappear, preservation letters help provide notice in the event of a spoliation claim.

 We remind clients that all evidence in a potential truck accident case is extremely important for two reasons.
 First, it can be used to identify all potential case defendants.
 Second, it can be used to establish liability.
 In certain cases, it may be necessary to secure the truck.
 Because trucks can be moved, evidence can be lost.
 In certain cases, we immediately try to find the truck to ensure no one makes any changes to it, or destroys any evidence.
 Keep in mind trucking company lawyers and their insurance carriers may be doing the same.
-For that reason, it’s important for any personal injury lawyer involved in a trucking case investigate the vehicles and check for evidence on board that may be pertinent to your case.
+For that reason, it’s important for any Philadelphia truck accident attorney involved in a trucking case investigate the vehicles and check for evidence on board that may be pertinent to your case.
 The truck’s “black box” may contain records of speed, the last time the breaks were applied, etc. Moving the truck may erase this evidence and replace it with new data.
 Even though police at the scene file an accident report, it’s still crucial to your case for an inspection to be carried out.
 If the trucking company uses a service such as Qualcomm, we may be able to find out where the truck has most recently been.
 We’re able to compare that to driver log books to check the accuracy of records and determine if the driver has been driving too much.

 We may find it necessary to hire an expert to inspect the damage to the vehicles and check for onboard evidence as well.